fkhademi/flightschool-docs/docs/chapter-2/overview.md

 ## Lab 2.6 - Set Up the Multi-Cloud Transit Peering
 ### Description
-As you can see from the lab diagram, there are already some Aviatrix gateways deployed.
-Let’s see where we can find them in the controller.
-### Validate
-Go to **_Multi-Cloud Transit -> List_**.
-As you can see, this is where the existing transit gateways are listed.
-Look at the following fields: Name, VPC CIDR, Spoke List and Transit Peering.
-Try to derive the existing topology as seen on the lab diagram from this information.
-### Expected Results
-You should be able to view the VPC / VNET and Gateway Route Tables for both the Transit Gateways and Spoke Gateways.

-## Lab 2.7 - Exploring the Aviatrix Gateways
-### Description
 Now that we have built the AWS environment, let’s connect it to the Azure and GCP environment.
 ### Validate
 Have a look at **_Multi-Cloud Transit -> Transit Peering_**.
 As you can see, the _Azure_ and _GCP_ gateways are already peered together.
 You have validated this connectivity to work already in exercise 1.3.